 Valerie Spicer’s research interests are focused on fear and the perception of crime in the urban domain.
 This includes the perceptual mapping of this phenomenon as well as the manner in which this problem is managed by civic and policing agencies.
 This research interest includes crime prevention through environmental design (CPTED) strategies and problems-solving partnerships between key stakeholder groups.
 Her research also spans the field of pro-active policing initiatives which encompass offender management, situational crime prevention and youth prevention initiatives.
 Valerie Spicer is a member of two research groups at Simon Fraser University, one which centres on Canadian urban studies (ICURS) and the other which researches various modeling techniques (MoCSSy).

-Key interests: Mass gathering medicine, public safety, primary health care
+Key interests: Mass gathering health, public safety, health promotion/harm reduction

-In terms of current research Sheila Turris has a passionate interest in the provision of, and the links between, pre-hospital care, emergency services, and primary health care.
-Her recent research has been in the emerging field of mass gathering medicine and she is just beginning to explore disaster preparedness in this context.
-Sheila hopes to partner with the JIBC and interested affiliates in carrying out research that will strengthen the links between pre-hospital, acute care, and primary health care services with a focus on mass gathering medicine.
+In terms of a research program Sheila Turris has a passionate and long standing interest in the provision of, and the links between, out-of-hospital care and emergency services.
+Her research has been in the growing field of mass gathering health.
+Sheila continues to partner with the JIBC and interested affiliates in carrying out research to strengthen the links between pre-hospital and acute care services, with a focus on mass gathering health and minimizing the impact of special events on local communities.